New Name. New Possibilities.

 The M.S. in Business Data Science and Analytics is a STEM-certified degree (Business Statistics, 52.1302 CIP Code) that provides international students authorization to work in the U.S. for up to three years (24 months of STEM OPT extension beyond the regular 12-month OPT).

-We provide our students with multiple tools to be successful on the internship and job search.
+We provide our students with multiple tools to be successful on the internship and job search in the data science and business analytics field.
 Before even starting the program, accepted students will begin preparing their resume and cover letter with the program director and Russell Palmer Career Management Center coaches.
 During the program, multiple seminars, career workshops, and personal advising sessions are offered.
 In addition, two career fairs are delivered during the year specifically for analytics students.

 Students from our program have received offers representing a wide range of top companies across industries.
 Typical job titles include business intelligence developer, data analyst, data scientist, decision scientist, business analyst, solutions architect, and analytics consultant.